conan-io/docs/reference/runners/docker.rst

     | Stopping container |
     └────────────────────┘

-If we now check the status of our conan and docker cache, we will see the zlib package compile for Linux and the new docker image and container.
+If we now check the status of our Conan and docker cache, we will see the zlib package compiled for Linux and the new docker image and container.

 .. code-block:: bash